nipy/nipy/doc/users/index.rst

 .. _users-guide-index:

 ..
 This is the source doc for the nipy users guide.
-The users guide includes the FAQ (a directory below)
+The users guide includes the FAQ (a directory below), and glossary.

 =====================
  The nipy user guide